nopnop2002/esp-idf-mpu6050-dmp/AK8963_CALIBRATE/README.md

 # AK8963_CALIBRATE
 AK8963 is connected as slave device of MPU9XXX.
+So scanning for i2c devices will not find AK8963.
 You can use this to get the compass offset value for each axis.

 # Software requiment